scaleoutsean/eseries-perf-analyzer/README.md

 ### Grafana dashboards

-As you clone the repo, they are in `epa/grafana-init/dashboards`.
+As you clone the repository and enter it, they are in `./epa/grafana-init/dashboards`.

 You can import them to your own Grafana instance.
 If you use the included `./epa/docker-compose.yaml`, the dashboards may/should be deployed by the `grafana-init` container automatically.